 Professional Help Matters

 Professional help matters.
 This book explains how to solve problems effectively by leveraging expert advice.
-One way to engage professional help is by learning to collaborate effectively with AI to accellerate your learning, boost your productivity and maximize your income.
+One way to engage professional help is by learning to collaborate effectively with AI to accelerate your learning, boost your productivity and maximize your income.
 This book shows you how.

-7 Strategies
+7 Strategies For Success

-Accumulating wealth depends on using proven , time tested strategies for success.
+Accumulating wealth depends on using proven, time-tested strategies for success.
 This book explains how you can learn and utilize AI to act as a financial coach and collaborator in order to rapidly build your wealth.

-Sales, persuasion and communication are core life skills.
+Sales, persuasion, and communication are core life skills.
 Less than 4% of college graduates have taken a sales course, yet 82% of employers are looking for candidates with strong sales and communication skills.
 This book shows you how to master the skills of persuasion and influence with AI practice and simulation

 Use the “Contact me” form to contact me for a podcast, speech or event on the books above or work at SalesForLife.ai